Tā moko: Changes with European colonisation

 Women continued receiving moko through the early 20th century, and the historian Michael King in the early 1970s interviewed over 70 elderly women who would have been given the moko before the 1907 Tohunga Suppression Act.
 Women's tattoos on lips and chin are commonly called pūkauae or moko kauae.

+Men tended to remove facial hair to keep moko fully visible, while some chose to grow out their hair.
+Due to Christian missionaires having a dislike for moko, some men started covering their moko with facial hair.
+As a substitute for the declining tā moko in the 20th century, men increasingly wore facial hair.